Counterfactual Credit Assignment in Model-Free Reinforcement Learning: Numerical experiments

 For this problem, the optimal policy is to choose $A=C$, resulting in average reward of $0$.
-However, the reward $R$ is the sum of the informative reward $-(C-A)^2$ and the noisy reward $\epsilon_r$, uncorrelated to the action.
-The higher the standard deviation $\sigma_r$, the more difficult it is to perform proper credit assignment, as high rewards are more likely due to a high value of $\epsilon_r$ than an appropriate choice of action.
+However, the reward signal $R$ is corrupted by the exogenous noise $\epsilon_r$, uncorrelated to the action.
+The higher the standard deviation, the more difficult proper credit assignment becomes, as high rewards are more likely due to a high value of $\epsilon_r$ than an appropriate choice of action.
 On the other hand, the feedback $F$ contains information about $C$, $A$ and $\epsilon_r$.
-If the agent can extract information $\Phi$ from $F$ in order to capture information about $\epsilon_r$ and use it to compute a hindsight value function, the effect of the perturbation $\epsilon_r$ may be removed from the advantage, resulting a significantly lower variance estimator.
-However, if the agent blindly uses $F$ to compute the hindsight value information, information about the context and action will `leak' into the hindsight value, leading to an advantage of $0$ and no learning: intuitively, the agent will assume the outcome is entirely controlled by chance, and that all actions are equivalent, resulting in a form of learned helplessness.
+If the agent can extract information $\Phi$ from $F$ in order to capture information about $\epsilon_r$ and use it to compute a hindsight value function, the effect of the perturbation $\epsilon_r$ may be removed from the advantage estimate, resulting in a significantly lower variance estimator.
+However, if the agent blindly uses $F$ to compute the hindsight value information, information about the action will `leak' into the hindsight value, leading to an advantage estimate of $0$ and no learning: intuitively, the agent will assume the outcome is entirely controlled by chance, and that all actions are equivalent, resulting in a form of learned helplessness.

-We investigate the proposed algorithm with $N=10, K=64$.
+We investigate the proposed algorithm with $N=10$.
 As can be seen on Fig.~\ref{fig.contextual_bandits}, increasing the variance of the exogenous noise leads to dramatic decrease of performance for the vanilla PG estimator without the hindsight baseline; in contrast, the CCA-PG estimator is generally unaffected by the exogenous noise.
 For very low level of exogenous noise however, CCA-PG suffers from a decrease in performance.
 This is due to the agent computing a hindsight statistic $\Phi$ which is not perfectly independent from $A$, leading to bias in the policy gradient update.
 The agent attributes part of the reward to chance, despite the fact that in low-noise regime, the outcome is entirely due to the agent's action.
-To demonstrate this, and evaluate the impact of the independence constraint on performance, we run CCA-PG with different values of the weight $\lambda_{\text{IM}}$ of the independence maximization loss, as seen in Fig.~\ref{fig.MIM_is_necessary}.
-For lower values of this parameter, i.e. when $\Phi$ and $A$ have a larger mutual information, the performance is dramatically degraded.
+To demonstrate this effect, and evaluate the importance of the independence constraint on performance, we run an ablation where we test lower values of the weight $\lambda_{\text{IM}}$ of the independence maximization loss (leading to a larger mutual information between $\Phi$ and $A$) and indeed observed that the performance is dramatically degraded, as seen in Fig.~\ref{fig.MIM_is_necessary}.